joinrakee1/histopathologic-cancer-detection/README.md

 3. **Variant 2**: Deeper CNN with an extra conv layer, batch normalization, and a lower learning rate of 0.0001

 ## Results
-The models were evaluated using validation accuracy and AUC score.
-The deeper CNN performed best.
-Visualizations and tables can be found in the notebook.
+The models were evaluated using validation accuracy and Kaggle's private leaderboard score.
+The deeper CNN model performed the best, achieving the highest validation accuracy and the best Kaggle score (0.8674).
+The baseline model performed moderately, while the dropout variant failed to learn effectively.
+Full results, accuracy plots, and comparison tables are available in the notebook.

 ## Requirements
 - Python 3.10